-1-3 credits (May be repeated for a total of nine credits) Specific area of investigation determined in accordance with student's needs.
+(May be repeated for a total of nine credits) Specific area of investigation determined in accordance with student's needs.
+MASTER'S PROBLEM

-MASTER'S PROBLEM In-depth study of a research problem in education.
+In-depth study of a research problem in education.
 Student must be able to demonstrate critical and analytical skills in dealing with a problem in special education.

-MASTER'S THESIS 4-6 credits Thorough study and analysis in depth of an educational problem, field projects in special areas; synthesis of existing knowledge in relationship to a specific topic.
+Thorough study and analysis in depth of an educational problem, field projects in special areas; synthesis of existing knowledge in relationship to a specific topic.